The Daring Gourmet

 beef and broccoli recipe best chinese takeout from scratch

 One of the things I love about Chinese food – aside from the fact that it tastes so darn delicious – is how quick it is to make.
 Once you have the prep work of all the chopping done – and that can conveniently be done in advance – it literally takes 5 minutes or less to actually cook.
+Another thing I love about Chinese food is that it’s such a great way to get in those healthy veggies. ย Stir-fries are perfect for using up veggies you have on hand – onions, bell peppers, carrots, celery, zucchini, broccoli, snow peas, etc. ย Just throw ’em all in, give ’em a fry, stir in the sauce, and voila!

-Broccoli is one of our favorite vegetables, and one my kids are always happy to eat.Ā Here is a delicious Chinese Beef and Broccoli stir fry that is ready for the table, including prep time, in just the amount of time it takes you to steam the rice!
+Broccoli is one of our favorite vegetables, and one my kids are always happy to eat.
+Here is a delicious Chinese Beef and Broccoli stir fry that is ready for the table, including prep time, in just the amount of time it takes you to steam the rice!

 beef and broccoli recipe best chinese takeout from scratch